a-rilley/simple_pid_ros/README.md

 </launch>
 ```
 ## What is a PID Controller?
 A PID controller is used to provide continuous modulated control in feedback loop control systems.
+A PID controller continuously calculates the difference between a desired setpoint and a measured process variable as an error value.
+A correction is then applied to the process/plant based on the sum of proportional, integral, and derivative control values.

 ![alt text](https://plcynergy.com/wp-content/uploads/2021/01/PID-controller-1024x329.jpg)